All About Cloth-Covered Wire

 conductors due to liability issues.
 We encourage our customers to be very sure they use a reliable source to determine which type of wire to use.

-Please note that you can always use a 3-conductor wire where you only need two conductors by clipping the third conductor and leaving it unused.
+Most of our 3-conductor wires come in a 2-conductor version, but where we offer only a 3-conductor version, please note that you can always use a 3-conductor wire where you only need two conductors by clipping the third conductor and leaving it unused.

 Please also note that the knob-and-tube style wire is intended for theatrical use only and its use as wiring for buildings does not meet modern building codes.